camunda/camunda-docs/docs/components/best-practices/development/testing-process-definitions.md

 This section targets Camunda Platform 7.x only.
 Please refer to the previous sections if you are looking for Camunda Cloud.
 :::

-Camunda Platform 7 also has support for writing tests in Java:
+Camunda Platform 7 also has support for writing tests in Java.
+This section gives you an example, the basic ideas of test scopes and testing in chunks are also valid with Camunda Platform 7.

+Use:

 1. Use [*JUnit*](http://junit.org) as unit test framework.
 2. Use Camunda's [JUnit Rule](reference/javadoc/?org/camunda/bpm/engine/test/ProcessEngineRule.html) to ramp up an in-memory process engine where the [JobExecutor](user-guide/process-engine/the-job-executor/) is turned off.